pbraunstein/card-gamez/README.md

 ### Answers
 1. 607 +/- 499.
 This answer war calculated by simulating 10,000 games of war.
     Note that there is a high degree of variance.
+Simulating more games of war (1,000,000) did not affect the stdev or the mean at 609 +/- 499.

 ### Commands